 If you suspect that your child has been a victim of an online sexual predator, there are a few different steps you can take.
 First, you should obtain a screenshot of the suspected offender’s profile along with any information that may help police find the predator.
 Then, contact your local police with the information and file a police report.
 Other steps involve reporting the offender’s profile through the corresponding social media outlet.
 This can prevent other children from being victimized in the future.

 If keeping your child safe online is one of your top priorities, there’s relief in knowing that software exists to help you do just that.
 It’s our mission at Bark to help parents keep their kids safe online.
-Bark’s monitoring service can help you monitor your kids on Snapchat, Twitter, Instagram, and other popular social networks.
+Bark’s monitoring service can help you monitor for online sexual predators on their phones, popular social networks, and emails.
 This way, you have an opportunity to put a stop to predatory behavior.

 Kids and young teens are often far too trusting of their peers, and while this is certainly a sign of their innocence, it also opens doors for sexual predators.
 It’s important to talk to your kids about the possible dangers of the internet and use a variety of tools, like Bark, to help keep them safe.